-The Federal Unemployment Tax Act (FUTA) is a federal law that was enacted in 1939 as part of the Social Security Act.
-It is designed to provide temporary financial assistance to workers who have lost their jobs through no fault of their own.
+The Federal Unemployment Tax Act (FUTA) is a federal law passed in 1939 as part of the Social Security Act.
+It funds unemployment benefits for workers who lose their jobs through no fault of their own.

 Why was FUTA created?